wilson0x4d/appsettings2/README.md

 Given the example above, this means that configuration data provided via Environment Variables will override configuration data provided via JSON files.

-## Accssing Configuration Data
+## Accessing Configuration Data

-There are two methods of directly accessing Configuration data directly.
-The first is by using first-class attributes in python, and the second is by using a `get(...)` method.
+There are two methods of directly accessing Configuration data.
+The first is by using first-class attributes, and the second is by using a `get(...)` method.

 Consider the following code which demonstrates both methods, where all three of these statements are equivalent: